ACIGR/developer.chrome-urn.com/README.md

 ## Environments 🌳

-To do a production build of the site and start the local server run `npm run production && npm start`.
+To do a production build of the site and start the local server run `github/npm run production && npm start`.

 ## Staging 🕺